 Upgrade Your Vehicle Insurance– be Prepared in case of a Car Accident or Injury

 Your auto insurance is designed to protect you in auto accidents.
-However, it won’t necessarily come into effect after a hit-and-run unless you have the right coverage in place.
-For hit-and-run accidents, uninsured or underinsured motorist coverage is what you need.
+However, it won’t necessarily come into effect after a hit-and-run car accident unless you have the right insurance coverage in place.
+For a hit and run car accident, uninsured or underinsured motorist coverage is what you need.
 While some states require all licensed drivers to carry this coverage, Florida is not one of them.
 A basic auto insurance policy in Florida will not include this type of coverage, so you’ll need to request it specifically.

 In setting up your policy, be sure to ask your insurance agent to add uninsured or underinsured motorist coverage.
 This will typically only result in a nominal increase in your premium, however, in doing so, you are protecting yourself from having to pay for much more down the road if a hit-and-run were to occur.
 The potential benefits will far outweigh the cost when you actually need to bring your insurance policy into play, so it is well worth the investment to add this coverage to your policy.
 It is always a good idea to obtain the maximum amount of coverage you can reasonably afford to give yourself the greatest amount of protection and peace of mind.

 Uninsured or underinsured motorist coverage can provide protection for you if you are involved in a hit-and-run auto accident.
 The driver who causes the auto accident and leaves the scene will be considered to be an “uninsured motorist” under your insurance policy.
 Uninsured motorist coverage may provide much-needed protection in the event that you are hit by a driver who leaves the scene of the accident without providing identifying information.

 Invest in a Vehicle Dashcam– Legal Video Defense